urakubo/lattice_dendrites/docs/_sources/tut1/create_spiny_dendrite.rst.txt

 Create a shape of spiny dendrite
 ================================

-We first need to design of a schematics shape of spiny dendrite.
+We first designed a schematics shape of spiny dendrite.

 .. image:: imgs/Scheme.jpg
    :scale: 60%